Trump’s lawyers say he was immediately ‘horrified’ by the Capitol attack. Here’s what his allies and aides said really happened that day.

 Trump’s mood immediately soured, aides said.

 As the thousands of people gathered on the Ellipse, Trump monitored warm-up speeches by attorneys Rudolph W. Giuliani and John Eastman from the White House.
-Around midday, he left the White House and made his way to his a tent set up for VIPs near the stage.
+Around midday, he left the White House and made his way to a tent set up for VIPs near the stage.
 In videos posted on social media by his son Donald Trump Jr., the president can be seen intently watching the gathering crowd, surrounded by family members and aides.

 A permit filed with the National Park Service for the event explicitly said there were no plans for an “organized march” from the Ellipse after the rally concluded.